Becoming a volunteer

 If you are interested in volunteering, please send details of your experience and what interests you in helping out via our Contact page.

-Being committed to equality of opportunity, we welcome any expressions of interest although we regret that we may not be able to offer all potential volunteers a place with us if we do not have suitable work with which to involve you.
+Being committed to equality of opportunity, we welcome any expressions of interest although we regret that we may not be able to offer all potential volunteers a place with us if we do not have suitable work for you.

 TaxAid runs a national telephone helpline service, an email help facility and some face-to-face advice sessions for people on low incomes.